microsoft/onnxruntime/docs/performance/tune-performance.md

 {"cat":"Kernel", "name":<name of the kernel called first>, ...}
 {"cat":"Kernel", "name":<name of the kernel called next>, ...}
 ```
+onnxruntime also offers a way to render the statistics as a summarized view in brower, please find the tool [here](https://github.com/microsoft/onnxruntime/tree/master/tools/perf_view).

 ## Using different Execution Providers